-One of the coolest new features in Rock Band 2 World Tour mode is the Battle of the Bands feature.
+One of the coolest new features in Rock Band 2 World Tour is the Battle of the Bands feature that has been incorporated into the mode.
 Diverse battles will show up randomly in the different World Tour cities, and these will change every day.
 The different battles all have unique themes that can range from a battle where you play against GameStop employees to special nighttime and early-morning battles.
 Playing in these band battles not only nets you Rock Band fame and glory, but also gives you a great way to interact with Rock Band community members that you may not normally intermingle with.
-It is a cool concept, and you may find yourself booting up Rock Band 2 just to see what the challenges are for the day.
+It is a cool concept, and you may find yourself booting up Rock Band just to see what the challenges are for the day.

-After creating your character, one thing you’ll probably notice right away is that the look of the World Tour menu has changed.
+One thing you’ll probably notice right away after creating your character is that the look of the World Tour menu has changed.
 Instead of just going through a long list of songs, individual menus will be tied to the different cities on your tour.
 There will be a few songs as well as specialty sets that will pop up on each localized screen and will display songs that are unlocked in the new city as well as local.
 You won’t have to scroll through the long song list anymore to find the songs you need, and if you want to create your own set for each location, you will be able to search through your music library and browse by artist or difficulty.
 This is particularly useful for download junkies with a huge library, and it makes finding that certain song all the easier.

 The online functionality in Rock Band 2 is incredibly streamlined and fits well into the overall structure of the game.
 Basically, any mode you can play offline, you can play online by giving the yellow button a quick tap.
 You can find band mates for World Tour or Quickplay, or you can battle people with the Tug of War and Score Battle modes.
 The Tug of War mode is an accuracy duel where characters will be able to “tug” on a virtual rope every time their opponent misses a note.
 The Score Battle mode is fairly simplistic and only consists of a duel where the player with the highest score wins.
 The online modes run notably faster in Rock Band 2, and I never had to wait more than thirty seconds to find a partner or opponent.